-What is Hydrogenated Polyisobutene?
+What Is Hydrogenated Polyisobutene?

 How is Hydrogenated Polyisobutene Used?

-It is also common for hydrogenated polyisobutene to be found in water-resistant sunscreens, as this ingredient allows the sun block to remain effective even after coming into contact with water.
+It is also common for hydrogenated polyisobutene to be found in water-resistant sunscreens, as this ingredient allows the sunblock to remain effective even after coming into contact with water.

 Products with Hydrogenated Polyisobutene